Highbridge and Burnham railway station: Somerset & Dorset Joint Railway

 Highbridge was also the site of the S&DJR's locomotive works, which closed in 1930 after the motive power of the line was taken over by the London Midland and Scottish Railway (LMS), whilst its joint-venture owning partner the Southern Railway (SR) took over civil engineering and line operations.
 The associated small engine shed remained open until the line and station finally shut in 1966.

 British Railways

 Following the nationalisation of the railways, the former S&DJR line platforms were shown in timetables from 26 September 1949 as 'Highbridge East', and the B&ER/GWR line platforms were known as 'Highbridge West' from 5 May 1950.
 To allow access to all platforms at the station, the companies had jointly created a splayed-out footbridge design to span both the B&ER/GWR platforms, as well as the S&DJR platforms.
-BR civil engineers replaced this with a modern pebble-dash concrete footbridge in the 1950s.
+BR civil engineers replaced this with a concrete footbridge in the 1950s.

 Regular through trains to Burnham ceased on 29 October 1951, though the former extension line remained open for occasional summer special trains until 8 September 1962.
 Following this closure the station became 'Highbridge and Burnham-on-Sea' on 30 June 1962.